 148C.04 Requirements for licensure.

 Subd.
 2. Fee.
-Each applicant shall pay a nonrefundable fee as specified in section 148C.12.
+Each applicant shall pay a nonrefundable fee set by the commissioner pursuant to section 148C.03.
 Fees paid to the commissioner shall be deposited in the special revenue fund.

 Subd.
-3. Requirements for licensure before July 1, 2008.
-An applicant for a license must furnish evidence satisfactory to the commissioner that the applicant has met all the requirements in clauses (1) to (3).
+3. Licensing requirements for the first five years.
+For five years after the effective date of the rules authorized in section 148C.03, the applicant, unless qualified under section 148C.06 during the 25-month period authorized therein, under section 148C.07, or under subdivision 4, must furnish evidence satisfactory to the commissioner that the applicant has met all the requirements in clauses (1) to (3).
 The applicant must have:

-(2) completed a written case presentation and satisfactorily passed an oral examination established by the commissioner that demonstrates competence in the core functions; and
+(2) completed a written case presentation and satisfactorily passed an oral examination that demonstrates competence in the core functions; and

 (3) satisfactorily passed a written examination as established by the commissioner.

 Subd.
-4. Requirements for licensure after July 1, 2008.
-An applicant for a license must submit evidence to the commissioner that the applicant has met one of the following requirements:
+4. Licensing requirements after five years.
+Beginning five years after the effective date of the rules authorized in section 148C.03, subdivision 1, an applicant for licensure must submit evidence to the commissioner that the applicant has met one of the following requirements:

 (1) the applicant must have:

-(i) received a bachelor's degree from an accredited school or educational program, including 18 semester credits or 270 clock hours of academic course work in accordance with subdivision 5a, paragraph (a), from an accredited school or educational program and 880 clock hours of supervised alcohol and drug counseling practicum;
+(i) received a bachelor's degree from an accredited school or educational program, including 480 clock hours of alcohol and drug counseling education from an accredited school or educational program and 880 clock hours of supervised alcohol and drug counseling practicum;

-(ii) completed a written case presentation and satisfactorily passed an oral examination established by the commissioner that demonstrates competence in the core functions; and
+(ii) completed a written case presentation and satisfactorily passed an oral examination that demonstrates competence in the core functions; and

 (iii) satisfactorily passed a written examination as established by the commissioner; or